grwells/latex-toolkit/README.md

 - [ ] Project export as an archive/zipped archive.
 This would reduce file size, make more transportable with git directories, _etc._
 - [ ] Option/Command/Argument Completion.
 LuaArgparse generates completion script, installing on system requires command name match... needs some fiddling.
+- [x] Source Code Backup.
+Make backups of source code tagged with version/date in the `backup` directory.